Sor Juana Inés de la Cruz by Miguel Cabrera, 1750 (Wikimedia Commons)

 Click here for more of Sor Juana’s lesbian poems in English and Spanish.

-The romance between Sor Juana and Maria Luisa continues to be an inspiration for contemporary writers and film makers.
+The romance between Sor Juana and Maria Luisa has long been an inspiration for authors and film makers.
 Poet and Chicano studies scholar Alicia Gaspar de Alba writes about it vividly in her novel “Sor Juana’s Second Dream.”
 The novel became the basis for the play “The Nun and the Countess” by Odalys Nanín.

 Production began in fall 2014 on a movie based on Gaspar de Alba's novel.
 Mexican actress Ana de La Reguera will play Sor Juana in "Juana de Asbaje," the film adaptation of Gaspar de Alba’s novel.
 She co-wrote the screenplay with the film's director, Rene Bueno.